-Counselling is currently available as a free service to young people in the local area.
+Counselling and emotional wellbeing support is currently available as a free service to young people in the local area.

 What happens after I am referred?

 Once the referral is received, you will be contacted to arrange an appointment for an initial assessment.
-The assessment lasts approximately 45 minutes and provides you with the opportunity to discuss the issues causing you concern and ask any questions you may have.
-It gives the counsellor an opportunity to find out more about you and determine whether counselling is likely to be effective or whether you would benefit from an alternative intervention or service.
+The assessment is carried out by a qualified Counsellor and lasts approximately 45 minutes.
+It provides you with the opportunity to discuss the issues causing you concern and ask any questions you may have.
+It also gives the counsellor an opportunity to find out more about you and determine whether counselling or emotional wellbeing support is likely to be effective, or whether you would benefit from an alternative intervention or service.

-Counsellors keep notes on each client.
+Counsellors and Therapeutic Intervention Practitioners keep notes on each client.
 These are brief, accurate, respectful and protected from unauthorised disclosure in compliance with the Data Protection Act.
-Client confidentiality is discussed in full during the first counselling session.
+Client confidentiality is discussed in full during the first session.

-If you are a professional wishing to refer a client for counselling, you will need to make a referral via the
+If you are a professional wishing to refer a client for counselling or emotional wellbeing support, you will need to make a referral via the

 NHS Referral Management Centre.